 ISSUE 1 ISSUE 2 ISSUE 3 ISSUE 4 ISSUE 5 ISSUE 6 VOLUME 9 VOLUME 7 VOLUME 6 VOLUME 5 VOLUME 4 VOLUME 3 VOLUME 2 VOLUME 1

 Mediocre managers are just as damaging to employee engagement and wellbeing as more ‘David Brent’-style bosses, according to research from the UK´s Chartered Institute of Personnel and Development (CIPD).
-Failing to take responsibility for mistakes, panicking about deadlines and commanding rather than consulting staff were among bad managers´ worst attributes, according to the report, Managing […]
+Failing to take responsibility for mistakes, panicking about deadlines and commanding rather than consulting staff were among bad managers´ worst attributes, according to the report, Managing for sustainable employee engagement: Developing a behavioural framework.
+The report offers yet more evidence of the benefits of a coaching-style approach to management.
+It highlighted how managers who discussed workers’ career development, remained calm under pressure, and invested time in getting to know staff as […]

 Danes and deep theory, videos and Foucault, and other things: reflections from the EMCC conference